cold-storage/simple-json-log/README.md

 **`fixerFn`**

-Defaults to a function that gets own property names from your json.
+Defaults to a function that gets own property names from your JSON.
 This makes it easy to log objects (like `Error`) that aren't strictly simple JSON.
 If `false` we don't mess with your JSON.